Anohni - 4 Degrees

 The important thing for me was it had to almost have like a fanfare quality to

-sometimes people program synth versions of orchestral instruments as like a placeholder was that what you felt like you were doing or did you specifically prefer the sound of these horns over something actually orchestral i was kind of obsessed at that point with making things that were programmed but that you couldn't always tell where I liked that uncanny valley
+I was kind of obsessed at that point with making things that were programmed, but that you couldn't always tell where I liked that uncanny valley.

-is there like 10 guys banging on drums there
+Is there like ten guys banging on drums there?

 And it was the kind of music I was listening to.